 In addition to covering the bases in your back office, we provide a human connection with a bench of nonprofit professionals we have on staff, and on call.
 When you have an important HR question, a legal question, or an insurance claim to file, you won’t have to email an “info@” address and hope an answer comes in time.
 You’ll be able to speak directly with an experienced member of our team.
 We can answer your questions, and may have answers to additional questions that you have not even thought of yet!

 Community Initiatives has been in the business of fiscal sponsorship for over 20 years.
 When partnering with us, projects have access to the experience and expertise that has supported hundreds of projects over two decades.

-At Community Initiatives we strive to be transparent about our fees.
+At Community Initiatives we are transparent about our fees.
 Community Initiatives charges 10% on all non-government revenues.
 Due to the complexity of the reporting requirements, we charge 15% for government funds.
 Learn about what is included in this flat rate.

 Most of our projects’ administrative needs are met with our comprehensive services.
-Occasionally projects require additional support outside the scope of our contract.
-In those rare cases, projects will be given notice of extra costs.
+Occasionally, projects require additional support outside the scope of our contract.
+Projects will be given notice of extra costs in those rare cases.
 When appropriate, we may pair you with a subject matter expert in our network who can provide services at a discounted rate negotiated by our team.
 This is most common for projects facing extraordinary legal needs.

 Community Initiatives has the breadth and ability to serve projects of a variety of sizes.
 While we serve a number of projects with annual budgets in the millions, all projects in our network must fulfill a minimum annual fundraising requirement of $24,000, making the minimum annual administrative fee for the comprehensive services $2,400.